 The following pie chart shows world consumption of polyvinyl alcohols:

-China, Japan and the United States continue to be the world's largest producers and consumers of PVOH.
-The high production levels in Japan and in the United States are supported by large exports.
-China produces and consumes more than half of world consumption.
-The polyvinyl alcohol market is at continued high risk for consolidation of producers as new plant capacity has been added in China.
+China, Japan, and the United States continue to be the largest producers and consumers of PVOH.
+The high production levels in Japan and the United States are supported by large exports.
+China produces 49% and consumes 45% of world production and consumption, respectively.

-In China, besides use as a polymerization aid, the major markets for PVOH are for textile sizing agents, architectural applications, fibers, paper coatings and adhesives.
+In China, the major markets for consumption of PVOH besides use as a polymerization aid are for textile sizing agents, architectural, fibers, paper coatings, and adhesives.
 Demand is forecast to grow at an average annual rate of 4.1% from 2015 to 2020.
 China had a more modest average annual growth rate of 1.2% in the last five years (2010–15), but demand for polyvinyl alcohol is increasing in the country.